joaomfs/starwars/README.md

 For running this project you need a database called StarWars in a MongoDB server running on port 27017 on localhost.

+Or, you can use de deployed database at MongoDB Atlas changing the app.config['MONGO_URI'] to 'mongodb+srv://skywalker:maytheforcebewithyou@cluster0-z7w6h.mongodb.net/starwars?retryWrites=true'

 To run this project, first you need to prepare the environment:
 ```
 * pip install -r requirements.txt